 An easy to use Aspect Ratio Calculator.
-Useful when resizing images and videos.
+Free to use, handy for resizing images and videos.

 Use the tool immediately for fast results (or first skip to the explanation below).

 If you want to resize something (like an image), but wish to preserve the way it looks, you need to know something called the 'aspect ratio'.
 This basically is the relationship between the width and the height.

 But you don't want to know about the math behind it!
 You just want the answer!

 That's where this tool helps you:

 That's it!
 The tool will tell you either the new width or height (depending on what you've chosen in step 2).

 The aspect ratio of an image describes the proportional relationship between its width and its height.
 It is commonly expressed as two numbers separated by a colon, as in 16:9.
 For an x:y aspect ratio, no matter how big or small the image is, if the width is divided into x units of equal length and the height is measured using this same length unit, the height will be measured to be y units.